jonathanballs/magical/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jonathanballs/magical/badge.svg?branch=main)](https://coveralls.io/github/jonathanballs/magical?branch=main)

 Magical is a [RFC 5545](https://www.ietf.org/rfc/rfc5545.txt) compatible parser for iCalendar files.
+It parses the file in an intelligent manner by converting values into native Elixir data types and resolving time zones automatically.

-A better iCalendar parser for Elixir.
-Magical has full time zone support (including for `X-WR-TIMEZONE`) and supports many common (but non-standard) options such as `X-WR-CALNAME` and `X-WR-DESC`.
+Magical is lenient in what it accepts and supports the more common non-standard extensions to iCalendar such as `X-WR-TIMEZONE`, `X-WR-CALNAME` or `X-WR-DESC`.

 ## Installation